bemasher/rtlamr/README.md

   -single=false: Provides one shot execution.
 Defaults to false.
 	Receiver listens until exactly one message is received before exiting.

-  -symbollength=73: Sets the desired symbol rate.
+  -symbollength=73: Sets the desired symbol length.
 Defaults to 73.
 	Sample rate is determined from this value as follows:

 		DataRate = 32768